 The APA Foundation supports programs that help economically challenged and disaster-devastated communities through Community Planning Assistance Teams and other planning resources.

 In the fall of 2017, the APA Foundation, in cooperation with APA members and other generous donors, began a fund raising campaign to assist communities that were hit hard by hurricanes and other natural disasters.
 The total raised exceeded $78,000, and a year later the Foundation announced the recipients of a first cohort of disaster recovery grants.
-Each of the six recipient communities — in Florida, Puerto Rico, and Texas — will use its grant to support post-disaster resiliency and infrastructure projects.
+Each of the six recipient communities — in Florida, Puerto Rico, and Texas — will use its grant to support post-disaster resiliency and infrastructure projects in 2019 and 2020.